"

 • Test Q4 is a pipe weld within 12 inches of the bulkhead above and to the left of the pipe.

-See Figures 14 through 17 on Pages 406 through 411 of ABS Rules and Regulations Part 2 Materials and Welding, 2023, for figures showing the tests and their positions.
+See Figures 14–17 of ABS Rule Requirements for Materials and Welding (Part 2), the 2023 publication, for figures showing the tests and their positions.

-It is important to note that ABS specifies that welders can be qualified under other welding codes and standards such as AWS and ASME with the approval of the ABS Surveyor.
-ABS Rules and Regulations, Part 2 Materials and Welding, Appendix 11 Qualification for Welders and Welding Operators has alternative methods for qualification using fillet welds, groove welds and tack welds.
+It is important to note that ABS specifies that welders can be qualified under other welding codes and standards, such as AWS and ASME, with the approval of the ABS surveyor.
+Appendix 11: Qualification for Welders and Welding Operators in Part 2 has alternative methods for qualification using fillet welds, groove welds, and tack welds.
 Similar to other welding codes and standards, bend tests are performed to determine acceptability of the welds along with visual examination.
-Welders are qualified to base materials, welding consumables, welding process, type of weld joint, plate thickness and welding position (ABS, 2023, Page 688).
+Welders are qualified to base materials, welding consumables, welding process, type of weld joint, plate thickness, and welding position (American Bureau of Shipping, 2023, p.
+688)

-ABS has a separate document for Stainless Steel: ABS Requirements for Materials and Welding for Stainless Steels.
-This document covers stainless steel plates, forgings, castings, pipes, and clad plates to name a few applications of stainless steel.
-Chapter 4 Welding of Stainless Steels, Section 2 Welding Operator and Welder Qualification on Page 118 describes the following training and skills required:
+ABS has a separate document for stainless steel: ABS Requirements for Materials and Welding for Stainless Steels.
+This document covers stainless steel plates, forgings, castings, pipes, and clad plates, to name a few.
+Chapter 4: Welding of Stainless Steels describes the following training and skills required:

 The above list is provided as an example of some of the skills that you will need when qualifying for ABS certification.
 As a welding student learning to weld, it is important to note that you get out of your education what you put into it.
-If you aren’t focusing some time on your weld starts, stops, and terminations then you need to start doing that.
-Only you know fully what your weaknesses are and where you could use more practice.
-Do not rely only on your instructor to give you guidance, you should take charge of your welding career and discuss areas for training and questions you have with your instructor.
+If you aren’t focusing some time on your weld starts, stops, and terminations, then consider starting.
+Do not rely only on your instructor to give you guidance; you should take charge of your welding career and discuss areas for training and questions you have with your instructor.

 ABS specifies tests for welder qualification: visual examination and bend tests for butt welds, visual examination and fracture test for fillet welds, and tack welders must be fully qualified.
 Welder certification is verified by shipyards, manufacturers, and subcontractors every six months.
 As with other welding codes, if there is a reason to question a welder’s ability to weld, then the welder needs to requalify.
-For a full list of requirements and maintaining certification, please see Paragraph 7 of Chapter 4, Section 2.
+For a full list of requirements and maintaining certification, please see Chapter 4, Section 2 of ABS Part 2.

 Attributions